-The Bahamas, the British Virgin Islands, and Antigua and Barbuda.
+The Bahamas, the Virgin Islands, Antigua and Barbuda, and the Dominican Republic.

 Ahhhh, the Caribbean.
 A dynamic cluster of amazing islands where people from all over the world vacation – and for good reason!